Will Baylor cover the spread vs. Auburn? Betting Trends, Record ATS

 Baylor vs Auburn Betting Records & Stats

-- The Bears had 17 wins in 34 games against the spread last year.
+- In games it played as a moneyline favorite with odds of -135 or shorter last year, Baylor finished with a record of 12-7 (63.2%).

+- The Bears have an implied moneyline win probability of 57.4% in this matchup.

-- Auburn put together a 16-15-0 record against the spread last season.
+- Auburn put together a 16-15-0 record against the spread last year.

+- Last season, the Tigers were at least a +110 underdog on the moneyline eight times, losing each of those contests.

+- The moneyline set for this matchup implies Auburn has a 47.6% chance of walking away with the win.

 Baylor vs. Auburn Over/Under Stats